 The Sweet Music of Success: Impact on Daily Operations of Support Teams

-In their daily operations, customer support teams gain a unified customer view, seeing a customer’s entire purchase journey, regardless of their channel.
+In their daily operations, customer support teams gain a unified view of the customer, seeing their entire purchase journey across all channels.

 With omnichannel integration, support agents can access a single customer profile that consolidates past interactions (chat transcripts, emails, phone calls), purchase history, and browsing behavior.